qcwssss/BearMaps/README.md

-# BearMaps Design Document
+# BearMaps
-BearMaps is online map web app on which the users can view and access geo-info.
+BearMaps is an map-like web app, on which the users can view and access the geo-info.
 I also deployed the program on Heroku server, you can open the web link above and see how it works.
 #### You can view my BearMaps on Heroku server.
 [BearMaps_Link](http://bearmaps-fa20-cq210829.herokuapp.com/)